ForNetCode/spa-server/README.md

 - [x] compression for js/icon/json/css/html (only support gzip algo, only compress cached files, and ~~will occur error when client don't support gzip~~(fix @ v1.2))

 #### version 1.2.x
-- [ ] more log for debug and trace
+- [x] more log for debug and trace
-- [ ] refactor for test
-- [ ] domain visit count/data analysis
 - [x] basic CORS
-- [x] compression regression support(if client don't send accept-encoding header(including gzip), will send back data from file instead of cache)
+- [x] compress regression support(if client don't send accept-encoding header(including gzip), will send back data from file instead of cache)
-- [ ] different config for different domain
+- [ ] different config(cors/cache strategy/https and so on) for different domain
-- [ ] ~~config reload(ssl update and cache reload)~~ the feature may do not need.
+- [ ] ~~config reload(ssl update and cache reload)~~ the feature may do not need

 ### Version Choice
-if you only want a static web server without any cache/ssl/CORS feature support(serving for cdn), please use version v1.0.x, it's simple and efficient, you are free to open any issue about this version.
+If you only want a static web server without any cache/ssl/CORS feature support(serving for cdn), please use version v1.0.x, it's simple and efficient, you are free to open any issue about this version.
 Otherwise, please use the most recent version.

 ### why use self maintained warp
 [#171 Add reply::file(path) helper](https://github.com/seanmonstar/warp/issues/171)

-This project uses private api of warp/fs.rs.
+This project uses lots of private api at warp/src/filters/fs.rs.